 Katherine Parkin is Professor of History at Monmouth University in New Jersey.
 She has written extensively on US Women’s, Social, and Cultural History.
 Her first book, Food is Love: Food Advertising and Gender Roles in Modern America, was awarded the Emily Toth Award for best book in feminist popular culture in 2006.
 Her newest book, Women at the Wheel: A Century of Buying, Driving, and Fixing Cars, also won the Emily Toth award (2018).
+In 2019, she was named the Jules Plangere Jr. Chair in American Social History at Monmouth University.

 If you’re interested in tire advertising, please check out “’Bring Them Back Alive!‘: Fear and the Macabre in US Automobile Tire Advertising,” Advertising & Society Quarterly 18(1) April 2017.